Splynter-Security/Threat-Modeling-GitBook/architecture-layer/identification.md

 Unfortunately, threat identification in the architectural layer lacks the same rich historic research background as modeling.
 This is mostly due to modeling's relative importance in the field of risk management.
-Putting threats front-and-center is a trend that came more out of the cyber security industry and the discipline of "red teaming" which tends to focus more on the systems layer.
+Putting threats front-and-center is a trend that came more out of the cyber security industry and the discipline of "red teaming" which tends to focus more on the implementation layer. [[1]](#References)
 Luckily there is still extensive literature to fall back on, especially in software architecture, as well as the widespread standardization and cataloging efforts in cyber security.

 Architectural threat identification is largely a brainstorming effort and similar techniques to systems layer threat identification can be applied.